dokku/dokku/docs/advanced-usage/docker-options.md

 - `deploy`: the container that executes your running/deployed application
 - `run`: the container that executes any arbitrary command via `dokku run`

+Manipulation of docker options will not restart running containers.
+This enables multiple options to be set/unset before final application.
+As such, changing an app's docker options must be followed by a `dokku ps:rebuild` in order to take effect.

+More information on supported Docker options can be found here: https://docs.docker.com/engine/reference/commandline/run/.

 ## Examples

 ### Add Docker options